 Christ School has chosen to be a "non-enabling" community as opposed to a "zero tolerance" school.
-By this, we acknowledge that alcohol and other drugs constitute a great threat to individual well being and community health.
-Any mood altering substance, smoked, inhaled, or ingested for the purpose of intoxication is considered substance abuse.
-Drug violations will include the following: Possession, use, solicitation or distribution of alcohol, illegal drugs, drug paraphernalia or synthetic drugs (Wax, Vaping, K2, Spice), alcohol (Palcohol).
+By this, we acknowledge that alcohol and other drugs constitute a great threat to individual well-being and community health.
+Any mood-altering substance, smoked, inhaled, or ingested for the purpose of intoxication is considered substance abuse.
+Drug and alcohol violations include the following, but are not limited to: Possession, use, solicitation or distribution of alcohol, illegal drugs, drug paraphernalia or synthetic drugs (Wax, Vaping, K2, Spice, Delta 8), alcohol (Palcohol).
 Being on campus showing signs of alcohol or other drug use.
 Christ School may consider offering a second chance to those students who, in the mind of the school, can demonstrate a renewed commitment to being a part of our community.
-A second offense will result in immediate and automatic dismissal.